marielavlz/bbcscrape/README.md

-# bbcscrape
+# nytscrape
-A full stack app that scrapes articles from bbc.co.uk and allows users to make and save comments on the articles.
+A full stack app that scrapes articles from the New York Times and allows users to make and save comments on the articles.